Arrenberg-Lab/Saccade-suppression-python/README.md

 Aim of this project is to estimate species-specific sensory and motor noise parameters during saccadic behavior according to the Crevecoeur model (Crevecoeur Kording 2017).

+Each script contains comments, briefly explaining what each line is meant for.
+For questions and inquiries, please contact ibrahimalperentunc@protonmail.com

 ## Explanation of the dataset structures used externally in the project:

 For the motor noise estimations, zebrafish and macaque saccade recordings were used.
 Zebrafish saccades were recorded by Giulia Soto, and saccade dataset was obtained from Hafed Lab.
 The brief explanation of the structure of these dataset can be found in the following: